Santa Monica Mountains National Recreation Area

 November to January

 These “Seasons” should be thought of as vague guidelines rather than precise definitions of blooming times.
 There are many reasons for this vagueness.
 The dates of a blooming season can shift greatly from year to year depending on weather patterns.
 Plant habitat plays a big role in determining the time blooming as well.
 For example, a plant growing on an exposed south face generally begins blooming and finishes much earlier than the same plant growing on a shaded north face.
 Indeed, plants growing in a riparian area with a dependable water source may bloom year round.
 If conditions are correct some plants may experience a second blooming season later in the year.
 Many plants bloom for a relatively brief period of time and consequently one should not expect any given species to be blooming throughout the duration of the season in which it is listed.
 Finally, we often do not have reliable data about the typical flowering season here in the Santa Monica Mountains.
-In many cases I have consulted multiple conflicting sources and in the end made an informed best guess of a “typical” blooming season.
+In many cases we have consulted multiple conflicting sources and in the end made an informed best guess of a “typical” blooming season.

-The philosophy I have employed here it to be restrictive rather than be expansive in defining the typical blooming season.
-For example, a plant that generally blooms from May to July I have listed as blooming in Late Spring and have not listed it as blooming in Summer, even though July is also a summer month.
+The philosophy we have employed here it to be restrictive rather than be expansive in defining the typical blooming season.
+For example, a plant that generally blooms from May to July we have listed as blooming in Late Spring and have not listed it as blooming in Summer, even though July is also a summer month.
 Therefore, one needs to keep in mind that any “Late Spring” flower might well be found blooming in early Summer, especially during a cool wet year.

 It can be quite slow to open a search result with many plants on it.